top of page

 IMPORTANT REMINDER: If you have class at the time of scheduled portfolio reviews, interviews or related event(s), you MUST get permission from your faculty for an excused absence prior to attending.

-How do I sign-up?
+How do I participate?

 What if I need to cancel a review?